Meggin/Basic-Portfolio/README.md

 ## A word of caution

-I'm learning the fundamentals of writing CSS, so you will notice I'm not using [https://css-tricks.com/snippets/css/a-guide-to-flexbox/](flexbox) yet, sticking to floats and positioning for now.
+I'm learning the fundamentals of writing CSS, so you will notice I'm not using [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) yet.
+It's good to learn floats and positioning first.

-Stay tuned, as the hope is I will get better!
+Stay tuned, as I hopefully learn to write better CSS!

 ## Some useful resources